Henry Meds Semaglutide Review

 Is Henry Meds semaglutide safe?

-Semaglutide from Henry is as safe as any other legitimate semaglutide product you could get in a generic or brand-name form.
+Semaglutide from Henry is as safe as any other legitimate semaglutide product you could get in a compounded or brand-name form.
 Henry uses compounding pharmacies subject to FDA regulations to make these drugs, though it's worth noting that the actual substances that leave a compounding pharmacy are not FDA-approved, as they contain certain nuances of their formulations (typically inactive ingredients) that differentiate them from approved, brand-name drugs.

 But that doesn’t mean semaglutide is perfectly safe.
 In fact, GLP-1 RAs of all stripes have some common side effects worth mentioning, as well as some increased risk factors for other diseases.